Category: Philosophy of Science/Social and Political

-This topic would look very different if we ran the study forward a few years.
+This topic would look very different if the study ran forward a few years.
 Work on race is distinctive enough that the model wants to put it somewhere on its own, but small enough that it needs supplementing with other work to get to be a topic.
-Even with supplementation, it’s the smallest topic (by weighted sum) of the 90.
-That would not be the case if we ran the study through 2020, I’m sure.
+Even with supplementation, it’s the smallest topic (by weighted sum) of the ninety.
+That would not be the case if I ran the study through the present day, I’m sure.

 Putting together papers about DNA with papers about race isn’t the strangest thing the model has done.
 (Though it is a little random; this wasn’t a common pairing.)
 Even philosophers who deny that DNA has much if anything to do with race will talk about why it does not.
 And the model is just tracking word associations.
 If everyone is talking about why X and Y aren’t connected, the model just sees the words for X and Y turning up a lot in the same papers, and connects them.